Ethan2k04/Ethan2k04/README.md

-<h1 align="center">Hi 👋, I'm Ethan</h1>
-<h3 align="center">I'm a CS undergraduate student at Nankai University</h3>

 # 💫 About Me:
-My github repos will focus on computer backend and releated stuffs.  <br>My motto is: Always exploring 吾将上下而求索  <br>Visit my site [Ethan Site](https://www.ethan2k04.icu/) to learn more ✨
+I'm a CS undergraduate student at Nankai University  <br>My github repos will focus on computer backend and releated stuffs  <br>My motto is: Always exploring 吾将上下而求索  <br>Visit my site [Ethan Site](https://www.ethan2k04.icu/) to learn more ✨

 # 💻 Tech Stack: